Non-loose torus knots: Tight contact structures on torus knot complements

 Now we return to contact geometry.
 Given a contact structure $\eta\in \Tight(V_1, (q/p)^a)$ and $\eta' \in \Tight(V_2, (q/p)^c)$ we can connect them with an $I$ invariant contact structure on $N(A)=A\times I$ to get a contact structure on $C$.
-We first show this is indeed tight.
-To this end we Dehn fill $C$ with the solid torus $S$ as above.
-Notice that the solid torus glued in has meridional slope $pq$ and we are gluing it to a convex torus with dividing slope $\infty$.
-Thus there is a unique tight contact structure on $S$ with these boundary conditions.
+We first show that this is indeed tight.
+To this end, we Dehn fill $C$ with the solid torus $S$ as above.
+Notice that the solid torus glued in has meridional slope $pq$, and we are gluing it to a convex torus with dividing slope $\infty$.
+Thus, there is a unique tight contact structure on $S$ with these boundary conditions.
 We claim this contact structure on $L(p,-q)\#L(q,-p)$ is tight, and hence the one on $C$ must have been too.
-To see this notice that each of the $2$-handles $h_1$ and $h_2$ can be thought of an an $I$-invariant neighborhood of a meridian disk.
-So gluing a tight $3$-ball to $V_1'=V_1\cup h_1$ is the same as gluing a tight solid torus to $V_1$ so that its meridian goes to the $q/p$ curve, in other words one gets the tight contact structure on $L(p,-q)$ determined by the path in the Farey graph corresponding the the path determined by the contact structure $\eta$ on $V_1$.
-Similarly we get a tight structure on $L(q,-p)$ determined by $\eta'$.
-Thus the contact structure on the Dehn filling of $C$ is indeed a tight contact structure on $L(p,-q)\#L(q,-p)$.
-Colin \cite{Colin97} showed there is a one to one correspondence between tight contact structures on $M_1\# M_2$ and pairs of contact structures, one on $M_1$ and one on $M_2$.
-Thus the lower bound is $n(p,q)$. \end{proof}
+To see this, notice that each of the $2$-handles $h_1$ and $h_2$ can be thought of an $I$-invariant neighborhood of a meridian disk.
+Note that gluing a tight $3$-ball to $V_1'=V_1\cup h_1$ is the same as gluing a tight solid torus to $V_1$.
+The meridian of this torus goes to the $q/p$ curve.
+In other words, one gets the tight contact structure on $L(p,-q)$ determined by the path in the Farey graph corresponding to the path determined by the contact structure $\eta$ on $V_1$.
+Similarly, we get a tight structure on $L(q,-p)$ determined by $\eta'$.
+Thus, the contact structure on the Dehn filling of $C$ is indeed a tight contact structure on $L(p,-q)\#L(q,-p)$.
+Colin \cite{Colin97} showed there is a one-to-one correspondence between tight contact structures on $M_1\# M_2$ and pairs of contact structures, one on $M_1$ and one on $M_2$.
+Thus, the lower bound is $n(p,q)$. \end{proof}

-\begin{lemma} Let $n(p,q)$ be the number of tight contact structures on $L(p,-q) \# L(q, -p)$ then for the complement $C$ of the $(p,q)$--torus knot and any integer $n>pq$, we have
+\begin{lemma} Let $n(p,q)$ be the number of tight contact structures on $L(p,-q) \# L(q, -p)$ then for the complement $C$ of the $(p,q)$-torus knot and any integer $n>pq$, we have

 unless $pq<0$ and $n = |pq| - |p| - |q|$, in which case we have

 \end{lemma}